HPCurtis/CS50Rust/README.md

 # CS50Rust

  The follwing repository is a repository designed to help myself learn [Rust proframming langauage](https://www.rust-lang.org/).
-In order to achieve this I am implementing the Problem sets found within [Harvards *CS50P*]()
+In order to achieve this I am implementing the problem sets found within [Harvards *CS50P*](https://cs50.harvard.edu/python/2022/psets/)

 # Notes to self
 When creating rust scripts use